Cloud-Computing-Spring-2025/word-based-sentiment-scoring-and-trend-analysis-on-texts-team-07-thala-for-a-reason/README.md

 This task is implemented using Java MapReduce with Stanford NLP for lemmatization.

 ### Mapper: `WordFrequencyMapper.java`
-This component reads the dataset, tokenizes sentences into words, applies lemmatization, and emits `(bookID, year, lemma)` as the key with `1` as the value.
+This component reads the dataset, tokenizes sentences into words, applies lemmatization, and emits `(bookID, year, lemma)` as the key with frequency as the value.

 ```java
 package com.example.wordanalysis;